 Who gets the 1098-T form

 Schools must send Form 1098-T to any student who paid "qualified educational expenses" in the preceding tax year.
-Qualified expenses include tuition, any fees that are required for enrollment, and course materials the student was required to buy from the school.
+Qualified expenses include tuition, any fees that are required for enrollment, and course materials required for a student to be enrolled.
 If someone else pays such expenses on behalf of the student (like a parent), the student still gets "credit" for them and therefore gets the 1098-T. Schools must send the form to the student by January 31 and file a copy with the IRS by February 28.

 Reporting qualified expenses